absolunet/docs-node-ioc/src/docs/03_first-steps/04_create-a-service/en.md

 They are separated by concerns and can use other services, repositories and so on.
 In an eCommerce platform, for instance, it is very usual to have a `CustomerService`, a `ProductService` and an `OrderService`, each of them exposing methods to interact with the data by using the programmed business logic.

-In our case, the `TodoService` that we will create will essentially expose the CRUD methods, but with some verbosity in it: instead of `index`, we will call `all()`, or `getAllTodos()`, whatever is verbose enough for you and those who will read or use the code.
+In our case, the `TodoService` that we will create will essentially expose the CRUD methods, but with some verbosity in it: instead of `index`, we will call `all()`, or `getAllTodos()`, whatever is verbose enough for you, and those who will read or use the code.

 > Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 > We are constantly reading old code as part of the effort to write new code.